Mutual obligation requirements

 When things change

-If your current situation changes, like your regular work hours increase or reduce, you can either:
+If your current situation changes, like your regular work hours increase or reduce, your Job Plan may need updating.

 You also need to tell us if your circumstances change.
 If you don’t tell us, we could overpay you and you’ll need to pay us back.